conan-io/docs/reference/commands/development/build.rst

                             '{build_folder}/package' folder.
 A relative path can
                             be specified, relative to the current folder.
 Also an absolute path is allowed.
+      --install-folder INSTALL_FOLDER, --install_folder INSTALL_FOLDER, -if INSTALL_FOLDER
+                            Optional.
+Local folder containing the conaninfo.txt
+                            and conanbuildinfo.txt files (from a previous conan install execution).
+Defaulted to --build-folder

 The ``build()`` method might use `settings`, `options` and `environment variables` from the specified